Lifestyle

 To borrow from an old saying, the best time to start building your wealth was 30 years ago.
 The second-best time is now.
 You can’t go back in time, but you can start working toward your goal today.

 But where do you start?
-There are plenty of articles advising on the best ways to build wealth at a young age, but you can actually boost your financial assets at any age.
+Plenty of articles advise on the best ways to build wealth at a young age.
+Still, you can boost your financial assets at any age.
 The key is to find a way to put a portion of your income toward paying off your debt, saving for the future, and investing.
 Here are 12 tips to help you get started.

 Make a Plan

 Before you can start putting any of the 12 rules for building wealth after age 50 tips into action, you’ll first need a plan.
-Start by creating a budget, then be realistic about how much you can save in the months and years to come.
+Start by creating a budget, then be realistic about how much you can save in the months and years.

 Reduce your expenses